 Control = Fear

-Embracing freedom, a symbiotic yet autonomous flow in my marriage was terrifying because “WHAT IF…” haunted me.
+Embracing freedom, this symbiotic yet autonomous flow in my marriage, was terrifying because “WHAT IF…” haunted me.

 What did this knowing look like?
 Craziness.
 My mind would create nothing into something.
 I wore lenses with fear filters.
 I was hyper-vigilant, and anxious.
 I was suspicious.
 I asked questions.
 I doubted.
 I panicked.
 I had nightmares.
 I could not relax.